rellat/bejeweledjs/README.md

-#Bejeweled: Bootcamp Edition
+#Bejeweled

-##Instructions: Click and drag to swap and match logos
+Instructions: Click and drag to swap and match tiles

-###Details
-Phaser's framework enables us to create visually appealing and easily organized JavaScript games.

-The game's logic is built entirely upon a JavaScript array.
-Phaser makes asset loading, variable assignment, and game state management clean and easy.

-This game effectively contains (in load order): boot.js, preload.js, gametitle.js, and main.js
+##Details

+##etc
+This source forked from [dustincchan/Bootcamp-Bejeweled](https://github.com/dustincchan/Bootcamp-Bejeweled)